University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_intro.md

-# Introduction to BLAST - Week 4 practical 1 - Dave Adelson
+# Introduction to BLAST practical: Part 1 - Dave Adelson

 We should really run a full course just on BLAST, but here we just show you how to use it for some common scenarios.
 {:.no_toc}